MicrosoftDocs/azure-dev-docs/articles/terraform/azure-export-for-terraform/select-custom-resources.md

 You can use a mapping file in either interactive or non-interactive modes:

-- **Interactive mode:** You can generate the mapping file in all export commands (`resource`, `resource-group`, `query`, `mapping file`) by adding the `--generate-mapping-file` flag.
+- **Interactive mode:** Press <kbd>s</kbd> when running interactively in the resource list view.
-- **Non-interactive mode:** Press <kbd>s</kbd> when running interactively in the resource list view.
+- **Non-interactive mode:** You can generate the mapping file in all export commands (`resource`, `resource-group`, `query`, `mapping file`) by adding the `--generate-mapping-file` flag.

-If your use cases require pre-export modifications, you're to manually construct or edit the mapping file.
+If your use cases require pre-export modifications, you can manually construct or edit the mapping file.
 Here are some examples of when you would want to manually edit your own mapping file:

 | Use-case | Steps |
 |-|-|